Kaystaken/coding-assessment/README.md

 ### Problem Solved

-Users can practise being timed while answering questions and testing their knowledge so they can go into an intervirew more prepared.
+Users can practise being timed while answering questions and testing their knowledge so they can go into an interview more prepared.

 ### Learnings

-We learned to create timers, display messages and to keep track of points as well as store them along with other data in local storage.
+We learned to create timers, display multiple questions with the option to click from a variety of answers.
+We are able to keep track of the score as well as store them along with other data in local storage.
+To store groups of data in a single variable, we use arrays, the entire array can be accessed by using the array's name.
+To log a single element, we use the name of the array with the index in brackets and Arrays are zero-indexed, so the index of first element in the array is 0.
+The index can be used in place of data in an array.

 ## Installation